tonybfox/threejs-tools/packages/measurements/README.md

 #### `serialize(): MeasurementData[]`

-Exports measurements to JSON-serializable format.
+Exports measurements to a JSON-serializable format (including styling and snapping preferences).

 #### `deserialize(data: MeasurementData[]): void`

 Imports measurements from JSON data.

+#### `setDefaultMeasurementOptions(options: Partial<MeasurementCreationOptions>): void`

+Updates the defaults used for future measurements and the active interaction session (if one is running).

+#### `setDynamicMode(enabled: boolean): void`

+Shorthand to toggle the default `isDynamic` flag for interactive measurements.

 #### `dispose(): void`